 When you set up a Trezor wallet, you are required to generate 24 words that provide a backup for your wallet.
 Random Number Generator (RNG) is used to generate the original 24-word seed.
 This is done offline and the seed is shown on the wallet’s display, which makes sure that the seed isn’t on a device that is connected to the internet.
 If you misplace your Trezor wallet or if it’s stolen, you can use a passphrase and the 24-word recovery seed to recover your funds.

 Every ERC20 token can be stored using a Trezor device.
 Even though Trezor firmware supports ERC20 tokens, they’re currently not integrated into the Trezor Wallet itself.
+How can Trezor add ERC20 token?
 In order to use them safely, you’ll need a Trezor Beta Wallet and a third-party wallet, with the seed and private keys fully protected by the Trezor device.
 MyEtherWallet (MEW), MetaMask, or MyCrypto are some of the few third-party wallets you can use.

 Before you store ERC20 tokens in Trezor, first of all, you need to set up your Trezor wallet.
 You can do that by following these nine steps:

 - Connect Trezor to your computer via USB cable.

 - Install the latest firmware.

 - Give the Trezor device a name.